archseer/enigma/README.md

 Plan:

-- [ ] implement all the instructions
+- [x] implement enough instructions to run bootstrap
 - [x] implement enough BIFs to get preloaded bootstrap to load
 - [ ] implement enough to get the full system to boot (`init:start`)
+- [ ] get the REPL to run
 - [ ] get OTP tests to run

 Features: